-There's an old saw that says government would tax air if it could figure out how to do it.
-It's hard to believe anyone would make a law restricting your rights on something as natural as air or water.
+There's an old saw that says the government would tax air if it could figure out how to do it.
+It's hard to believe anyone would make a law restricting your rights to something as natural as air or water.
 But leave it to the government to find a way.

 Canva